Global Land One-kilometer Base Elevation (GLOBE)

-The NOAA National Geophysical Data Center (NGDC) announces the full release of the Global Land One-kilometer Base Elevation (GLOBE) digital elevation data set.
+The NOAA National Centers for Environmental Information (NCEI) announces the full release of the Global Land One-kilometer Base Elevation (GLOBE) digital elevation data set.
 GLOBE was an international effort to create a global digital elevation model (DEM) on a nominal 1-kilometer grid.
 GLOBE was an activity of the Committee on Earth Observation Satellites (CEOS), part of the historic Focus I of the International Geosphere-Biosphere Programme's Data and Information System (IGBP-DIS).

 A Variety of Sources

 Data came from 11 sources, via 18 combinations of source/lineage processing.
 Scientists compiled DEMs available at griddings of 1-km or smaller, adding or making the best available grids for other areas to complete global coverage of land areas.
 Organizations in all settled continents contributed in some way to source data or post-source processing and quality control that ultimately found their way into GLOBE.

 Source data include satellite imagery, aerial photography, satellite altimetry, cadastral survey data, and hardcopy topographic maps converted to digital format.
 The source data were converted to 16-bit binary raster grids by a variety of techniques, including stereoprofiling, image pattern recognition, contour-to-grid and point-to-grid surface generation.

 Many areas had more than one candidate data set.
 Candidates were compared for final selection and mosaicked into the full global DEM.
 Guidance was provided by periodic meetings of the CEOS GLOBE Task Team, and by interaction with IGBP-DIS.
 The final GLOBE data set and documentation received peer review on four continents.